NNIL-formulas revisited: universal models and finite model property: Universal models

 \section{Universal models}

 In this section we construct $n$-universal models for \NNIL-formulas.
 This is a continuation of the project started in~\cite{Fan08} in which among other things the 2-universal model for \NNIL was constructed using the subsimulations of~\cite{VNNIL}.
-In this present revisit to \NNIL-formulas we will construct the universal models using monotonic maps instead.
+In this present paper we will construct the universal models using color-preserving monotonic maps instead.
 By the results of the previous section these models will actually also be universal models for $\mon$-formulas.
-We will then be able to derive that \NNIL-formulas are exactly the ones that are reflected, or backwards preserved, by monotonic maps, an important result occurring essentially already in the earlier study of \NNIL-formulas \cite{VNNIL}.
+We will then be able to derive that \NNIL-formulas are exactly the ones that are reflected by color-preserving monotonic maps, an important result occurring indirectly already in the earlier study of \NNIL-formulas \cite{VNNIL}.
 We will also formally conclude, as a consequence of \Cref{cor:substructures} in the previous section, that logics axiomatized by \NNIL- or $\mon$-formulas are canonical.
-At the end of the section, we prove that our $n$-universal models are isomorphic to the $n$-canonical models of $\NNIL$-formulas.